uli28/ng-dev/labs/L2-routing/readme.md

 # Food App - Routing

+In this lab we will add simple routing to the food app.
+## Steps Outlined

 - Implement Routing for the navbar elements.

     - Add an about component using the [Angular CLI](https://angular.io/cli/generate#component-command)